Looking for a better way to use your branded videos?

 The first example on our list comes from Impact.
 The video automatically plays on the background of their landing page, grabbing your attention as soon as the page loads:

 But, what’s interesting is the fact that sound doesn’t play automatically.
 Instead, you’ll need to click the play button beneath the landing page description.
 That’s used as the main call-to-action button; an easy task for the visitor to complete.

-Here’s a similar video landing page example from Scribe Writing.
+Here’s a similar video landing page example from Scribe Media.
 The goal of the page is to educate visitors about their self-publishing book services, but that’s not used as the main call-to-action: